maarten-pennings/P2000-cartridge/roms/readme.md

 > The [ROM](https://ww1.microchip.com/downloads/aemDocuments/documents/MPD/ProductDocuments/DataSheets/SST39SF010A-SST39SF020A-SST39SF040-Data-Sheet-DS20005022.pdf)
 > we have chosen can be erased per sector of 4 k bytes.
 One P2000 ROM exactly matches 4 sectors.
-> Furthermore, our [flasher](../flasher) supports erasing individual sectors and it suppoprts
+> Furthermore, our [flasher](../flasher) supports erasing individual sectors and it supports
 > writing individual sectors (bytes actually).
 > As a result, when using our proprietary flasher, there is no need to use `pad`.